 The strategies for rebounding from the coronavirus pandemic and its subsequent consequences are starting to formulate and it seems that recovery will be broken down into three separate segments, with some overlap.

 Phase one includes how companies are adjusting to the virus today and up until the date when it’s all clear to return to some semblance of normalcy.
 Phase one represents a period during which organizations were forced to quickly adapt their logistical and operational procedures to accommodate the new remote work model.
-Day after day and week after week adjustments are being made as gaps in the work model emerge, yet with each passing day things are getting more efficient.
-Sadly, just as everyone adjusts to the new work from home model, they’ll be called back to work, disrupting the harmonious home office environment we’d started to embrace.
+Day after day and week after week adjustments are being made as gaps in the remote work model emerge, yet with each passing day things are getting more efficient.
+Sadly, just as everyone adjusts to the new work from home remote model, they’ll be called back to work, disrupting the harmonious home office environment we’d started to embrace.

 Phase two starts today and concludes at the end of the year, thus some crossover from phase one.
 Phase two includes adjusting not only to the return to normalcy or semi-normalcy, it also includes a much keener focus on closing business, generating revenue and closing the year with momentum.
 Many companies will scramble to recuperate from the business opportunities that were either lost or delayed during Q2.
 I anticipate Q3 and Q4 will be times of great marketing and great promotions.
 Phase two should be fun as energy levels run high as everyone has seemingly come out of their shell ready to do business.
 During Q4 many organizations will have robust budgets because of the money they saved earlier in the year and certain organizations, those that are compelled to spend their budget or lose it, will be opening their purse strings.

 Phase three represents our new reality, it starts January 1st, 2021.
 We’ll be living in a world that’s open for business, yet there may still be subtle interpretation demonstrated by some.
 Visionary leaders, companies, products and solutions will start to stand out during phase three.
 The strong will survive, if not thrive, while the weak and those not willing to adjust will fade away.
 Phase three will be highly competitive as buyers seek to align with only the best products at the best prices; thus, value and ROI become paramount.
-Remote security will become a new topic of discussion and a land of opportunity for players in the space.
+Remote workforce security will become a new topic of discussion and a land of opportunity for players in the space.

-One of the key takeaways that leaders are taking away from phase one is how their team adjusted to working from home.
+One of the key takeaways that leaders are taking away from phase one is how their workforce adjusted to working remotely from home.
 In most cases, both communication and production increased.
 Therefore, how does an organization return to its traditional 9-5 office environment without disrupting its workforce and causing undue emotional stress?
-This is going to be a key test for many companies and its highly likely that many organizations will offer a blended remote / in-office option in order to adopt a model that works for all.
+This is going to be a key test for many companies and its highly likely that many organizations will offer a blended remote / in-office option in order to adopt a work model that works for all.
 Keep in mind that many organizations invested heavily to support the new remote work environment that was forced upon them.
 Electronic retailers experienced record sales and sold out of many popular products in March, as companies directed their employees to work from home.
 The investment, combined with the efforts dedicated by the employee to create their personalized work from home environment, shouldn’t go to waste.

 Beyond the operational or cost issues and beyond the improved communication and performance, there are many other reasons to embrace the blended strategy.